Using a geometric lens to find k disjoint shortest paths: Lower bounds for

 It remains to show the correctness of the construction.
-We begin by observing that the following two inequalities hold for all $i, j, a$, as they are valid before the vertex merging and are kept invariant by each merge step. \todo{Journal: detailed proof?}
+We begin by observing that the following two inequalities hold for all $i, j, a$, as they are valid before the vertex merging and are kept invariant by each merge step.

 For any vertex $v$ and $j \in [n]$, the existence of path $P_v$ proves $\dist(s_{c(v)}, p_v^j) \leq n+j$ and thus~$\dist(s_{c(v)}, p_v^j) = n+j$.